 There are reasons why first party data is more important in the future:

-The example of first party data is:
+Examples of first party data:

 CCPA and GDPR have redefined how a company can receive, store, and distribute customer data.
 The general rules are keeping the process of using first party data transparent, collect consent for first-party data and allow users to update the data and opt-out if they want.